geometric3d/assignment2/README.md

 ## Q2: Camera calibration `K` from annotations (40 points + 10 points bonus)
 ### (a) Camera calibration from vanishing points (20 points)
-In this question, your goal is to compute `K` from a triad of orthogonal vanishing point, assuming that the camera has zero skew, and that the pixels are square.
+In this question, your goal is to compute `K` from a triad of orthogonal vanishing points, assuming that the camera has zero skew, and that the pixels are square.

 **Dataset**
   1. Run your code on `data/q2a.png`.
 Annotate 3 pairs of parallel lines that are orthogonal to each other.